-As the Managing Director, I welcome you all to our Khukuri House Handicraft Industry, nepal (KHHI).
+As the Managing Director, I welcome you all to our Khukuri House Handicraft Industry (KHHI), nepal.
 My company’s goal is to provide you with high quality genuine handmade Nepalese khukuris and other knives at reasonable price.

 Please take your time to look through our current selection.
 I know that most of you will be thoroughly satisfied with what we already offer.
 We have categorized our knives according to blade length, weight, price, features and functions, and there is an elaborated HELP section, all to make it very simple and convenient for you to compare each knife to others and find the precise knives that will serve each of your purposes the best.
-We have also recently renovated our site to our best ability and new functions like Add-ons, Variation, Blanks, Semi-customs, Affiliate program, More images and videos etc are added bonus in the site.
-Of course it is very secured, user friendly and easy to operate.
+We have also recently renovated our site to our best ability and new functions like Add-ons, Variation, Blanks, Semi-customs, Affiliate programs, more images, and videos are added bonus to the site.
+Of course, it is very secured, user-friendly, and easy to operate.

-When you have the time for some leisurely but informative reading, I think you'll like our short sections on the rich history and proud traditions of Nepal, the brave and ferocious Gurkhas, and of course, facts about the kukri knife itself.
+When you have the time for some leisurely but informative reading, I think you'll like our short sections on the rich history and proud traditions of Nepal, the brave and ferocious Gurkhas, and of course, facts about the Kukri knife itself.
 We are always improving these articles as we learn more ourselves.
-Also, myself being a son of Gurkha and history lover and researcher I sometimes try to pen down a few articles on my favorite subjects ( of course Kukri and Gurkha) whenever I get free and get the moods.
-I would love to hear from you on these topics and perhaps have a coffee or two and share/discuss with you whenever you are in my city.
+Also, being a son of Gurkha, history lover and researcher I sometimes try to pen down a few articles on my favorite subjects (of course Kukri, Gurkha, and Nepal) whenever I get free and get the moods.
+Feel free to see the BLOG section if you have the time.
+I would also love to hear from you on these topics and perhaps have a coffee or two and share/discuss with you whenever you are in my city.
 Do not hesitate to contact me!!

-If you have any suggestions as to how we could improve our site or product line, feel free to mail us.
-My entire KHHI team and I are dedicated to being the best we can for you, our valued customers.
-Lastly I would like to conclude by saying that the most important and best thing that I am proud of my company is that we are very flexible.
+If you have any suggestions as to how we could improve our quality, product line, and website, feel free to mail me.
+My entire KHHI team and I are dedicated to being the best we can be for you, our valued customers.
+Lastly, I would like to conclude by saying that the most important and best thing that I am proud of my company is that we are very flexible.
 The moment you enter KHHI you are not just a mere customer but you become our FRIEND.